Pnfowdar/optionsmatrix/README.md

 ### How to use

 1. Open the "Scanner" page from the sidebar.
-2. Set global scan window: Min/Max DTE, and optionally toggle "Top 1 per symbol".
+2. Set global scan window: Min/Max DTE.
+Configure **Portfolio Sizing** inputs (AUD amount, AUD→USD rate, % allocation) to drive contract and allocation calculations.
 3. In __Scanner Rules__, add/edit rows with:
    - `symbol` (e.g., SPY)
    - `desired_strike` (0 means ignore strike threshold)